WebFiori/docs/routing.md

     }
 }
 ```

 > Note: The forward slash is optional at the start of the path and the resource and can be ignored.

 ### API Route

-An API route is a route that usually will point to a PHP class that exist in the folder `apis` of your application.
+An API route is a route that usually will point to a PHP class that exist in the folder `apis` of the application.
 Usually the class will extend the class [`WebServicesManager`](https://webfiori.com/docs/webfiori/restEasy/WebServicesManager) or the class [`ExtendedWebServicesManager`](https://webfiori.com/docs/webfiori/framework/ExtendedWebServicesManager).
-To execute one of the services at which the class manages, we have to include an extra `GET` or `POST` parameter which has the name `service-name` or `service`.
+To execute one of the services at which the class manages, the developer have to include an extra `GET` or `POST` parameter which has the name `service-name` or `service`.
+More information about web services can be found [here](learn/web-services).

-Suppose that we have 3 services classes as follows:
+Suppose that there exist 3 services classes as follows:
 * `apis/UserServices.php`
 * `apis/ArticleServices.php`
 * `apis/ContentServices.php`

-Assuming that the base URL of the website is `https://example.com/`, We want the URLs of the APIs (or services) to be like that:
+Assuming that the base URL of the website is `https://example.com/`, Assuming that the developer would like to have the URLs of the APIs (or services) to be like that:
 * `https://example.com/web-apis/user/add-user` should point to `apis/UserServices.php`
 * `https://example.com/web-apis/user/update-user` should point to `apis/UserServices.php`
 * `https://example.com/web-apis/user/delete-user` should point to `apis/UserServices.php`